 Multiple User Options

-The techniques (especially options 1 and 3 below) are also appropriate ways to let your accountant look at and/or work on your accounts in the ACCOUNTS program.
+These techniques (especially options 1, 4 and 5 below) are also appropriate ways to let your accountant look at and/or work on your accounts in the ACCOUNTS program.

 1. Multiple Standalone Installs, Copy the Database Around